nus-cs2103-AY2021S2/ip/docs/README.md

 ## Setting Up

+1. Create a new folder in your PC.
-1. Download the latest jar file version
+2. Download the latest jar file version into that folder.
-2. You need atleast Java 11 to run Duke.
+3. You need atleast Java 11 to run Duke.
-3. Open and enter in your terminal the following command: `java -jar duke.jar`.
+4. Open and enter in your terminal the following command: `java -jar duke.jar`.
 Alternatively, you could simply double click the jar file.

 ## List of Features